-- 1) We are working with "Contact" to set up the new Forum. - 2) A panel of parents and carers is being set up, to support communication and consultation. - 3) Developing a Young People's Group for consultation and feedback. - 4) Running events, for example; information sharing, coffee mornings.
+1) We are working with "Contact" to set up a Parent Carer Forum.

+2) A panel of parents and carers is being set up, to support communication and consultation.

+- 3) Developing a Young People's Group for consultation and feedback. - 4) Running events, for example; information sharing, coffee mornings.